Tiny Home Kitchen - How would you design?

 Comments (24)

 Comments (2)A great idea for office, studio etc. However, regarding West Australian council regulations.
 You still need council approval for a garden shed, if it is more than 10 square metres.
 Therefore your mini pod will still require approval.
-Seems an expensive addition to back yard for $67500, without a bathroom or kitchen....See MoreHow would you extend a house next to this house?
+Seems an expensive addition to back yard for $67500, without a bathroom or kitchen....See MoreKitchen design & engineering idea - would you do it like this?

-6 years agoEmma Dockery thanked Celery.
-Visualization, Rendering imagessiriuskey
+- 8 years agoEmma Dockery thanked Celery.
+Visualization, Rendering images

 siriuskey